Angophora subvelutina is a large tree up to 20 m tall.

 Cuttings are difficult to start, but can be used in some species.

 Angophora is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Eucalyptus.

 Angophora subvelutina is very similar to Angophora floribunda which it is known to intergrade with.

 A. floribunda has leaves on longer petioles and attenuate leaf bases.

 Regenerates very quickly after fire from lignotuber and epicormic shoots with coppicing growth.
 Can also be observed as numerous seedlings in the groundlayer.

-subvelutina – Latin – sub – “almost” or “below” and velutinus – meaning “velvet-textured”, referring to the texture of the leaves.
+subvelutina – Latin – sub – “almost” or “below” and –velutinus – meaning “velvet-textured”, referring to the texture of the underside of the leaves.

 This species is not considered at risk of extinction in the wild.